chief15092009/Australia-Federal-Court/Rules of Procedure/Appellate Division/Civil Appeal Rules.md

 ### Hearings by Teleconference

-**Rule 7.3 -** The court or a panel justice may hear an application or hold a prehearing conference or hearing by teleconference if he or she considers it appropriate.
+**Rule 7.3 -** The court or a panel judge may hear an application or hold a prehearing conference or hearing by teleconference if he or she considers it appropriate.

 ### Settlements or Abandonments